 Under the Land Tax Act 2005, corporations are related corporations in certain circumstances.
 Where two or more corporations are related, they may be treated as a land tax group.

 If corporations are grouped, the land holdings of each corporation in the group are combined and assessed as if they were a single land holding owned by a single corporation (i.e. land tax is calculated on the total taxable value of all land owned by members of a group as if it were a single piece of land held by a single company).

 Members of a land tax group are jointly and individually liable for the land tax payable by the group.
 As such, we are able to recover the land tax payable by the land tax group from any member of that group.

 From 1 January 2016, an absentee owner surcharge on land tax applies to Victorian land owned by an absentee owner.
-This surcharge increased from 0.5 per cent to 1.5 per cent from 1 January 2017.
+This surcharge is 2% from the 2020 land tax year, and was 1.5% from 1 January 2017 and 0.5% for the 2016 land tax year.
 An absentee owner can be a member of a land tax group.

 Corporations grouped for land tax

 Two or more corporations can be related for land tax purposes in various ways.
 These are where:

 - Controls the composition of the board of directors of another corporation.

-- Is able to cast, or to control the casting of, more than 50 per cent of the maximum number of votes that might be cast at a general meeting of another corporation.
+- Is able to cast, or to control the casting of, more than 50% of the maximum number of votes that might be cast at a general meeting of another corporation.

-- Holds greater than 50 per cent of the issued share capital of another corporation.
+- Holds greater than 50% of the issued share capital of another corporation.

 - A person has, or persons together have, a controlling interest in each of those corporations.
 There are three ways in which a person or a set of persons may have a controlling interest in a corporation.
 These are: